Spider-Man’s gonna have a busy Fall

 The third chapter of Christopher Cantwell and Martín Morazzo’s Berger Books title will arrive all at once, in October.

 Christopher Cantwell, Martín Morazzo and Miroslav Mrva will soar once more with the final volume of She Can Fly in October.
-She Can Fly: Fight or Flight will be released as an original graphic novel through Dark Horse’s Berger Books imprint, wrapping up the story of Luna — who finally gets to fly.
+She Could Fly: Fight or Flight will be released as an original graphic novel through Dark Horse’s Berger Books imprint, wrapping up the story of Luna — who finally gets to fly.

 “Luna finally gets to fly, and we fly with her in this storytelling tour-de-force from Christopher, Martin and Mirsolav,” said Karen Berger, who oversees the Berger Books imprint.
 “It’s an emotional and thrilling finale that totally captured my heart.”